-I’ve been missing in action, mostly because I’ve been out of the country, and then, when I did return, I spent several days running to catch up.
-I have…almost.
-Definitely by next week if not before the end of this, I’ll return to my WIP.
-For now I’m editing a story for a re-release end of this year.
+I’ve been missing in action, mostly because I’ve been out of the country, and then, when I returned, I spent several days running to catch up.
+I have… almost.
+Definitely by next week, if not before the end of this, I’ll return to my WIP.
+For now, I’m editing a story for a re-release end of this year.

 But let’s get back to why I neglected to blog the last three weeks.
 Blame these little beings:

-Trolls or not, there’s nothing quite so breathtaking as the scenery.
+Trolls or not, there’s nothing so breathtaking as the scenery.
 It’s a place I’ve visited more than once and hope to do so again.
-Here’s a lovely photo of the mirror-image type it’s possible to take on the lakes in the beautiful area of Stryn.
-The mountains may or may not be trolls but this kind of landscape makes me want to believe in all possibilities.
+Here’s a lovely photo of the mirror-image type which is possible to take on the lakes in the beautiful area of Stryn.
+The mountains may or may not be trolls, but this kind of landscape makes me want to believe in all possibilities.

 Velkommen til Norge!
 Welcome to Norway.